Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I promised I would show the good, the bad and the ugly on the Portuguese Way and my photos of this section on day two of the Camino Portugués fulfills my promise!

-I couldn't decide which part of the Camino from Vila Franco was least desirable, the long, hot dirt lane, or the long, hot paved roads!
+I couldn't decide which part of the Camino from Vila Franca de Xira was least desirable, the long, hot dirt lane, or the long, hot paved roads!

-The long, hot pavement continues onwards toward Carregado.
+The long, hot pavement continues onwards toward Carregado, for the next 2.25 kilometers of open pavement.
 This section, was clearly, just putting one foot in front of the other.

-As you can see in the photo above, there is a shoulder once in a while to get off the hard surface of the pavement.
+Even though you can't see it in the photo above, there is a shoulder once in a while to get off the hard surface of the pavement.
 It did help to walk on the shoulder.

-As the above road comes to a T-intersection, the Camino turns left onto the Rua Prudêncio Duarte Correira, and ahead is the Carregado train station, finally coming into view.
+Along this section, you will come to a roundabout, where you continue straight owards.
+As the road comes to a T-intersection, the Camino turns left onto the Rua Prudêncio Duarte Correira, and after 1/2 kilometer, you will arrive at the Carregado train station.

 It took us about an hour and a half, to do the approximately 7.0 kilometers on this stretch from Vila Franca to Carregado.
 It felt like 3 hours!

-When you reach the station in Carregado, at about 16 kilometers into the day, you need to take an elevator or stairs to go up, over and across the tracks, and then walk down the steps on the other side, to the west of the tracks.
+When you reach the station in Carregado, after about 16.2 kilometers into the day, you need to take an elevator or stairs to go up, over and across the tracks, and then walk down the steps on the other side, to the west of the tracks.
 We chose the elevator up, but took the stairs down on the other side!

 The Way then immediately turns right from the train station, heading northeast on the Rua da Estação towards the Power Plant.
 If you were to turn left, instead there is a new accommodation on the corner, the Estação Real, if you desire to end your day here.